-Remember it is important to include necessary details such as dates, deadlines, and any desired action item that can potentially lead towards a follow up - if needed.
+Remember to include necessary details such as dates, deadlines, and any desired action item that can lead towards a follow-up - if needed.

 3. Language (or code)

 You have your message and have studied your intended audience.
-If you captured accurate demographic knowledge about your audience you will know if all of the intended recipients "speak the same language."
-In addition, you will also know if additional explanation is necessary for certain members of the audience based upon their basic understanding of the subject matter.
+If you captured accurate demographic knowledge about your audience, you would know if all of the intended recipients "speak the same language."
+In addition, you will also know if an additional explanation is necessary for certain members of the audience based upon their basic understanding of the subject matter.

 4. Channel and Medium